tamrinotte/spiderrecon/README.md

 ![SpiderRecon](https://raw.githubusercontent.com/tamrinotte/spiderrecon/main/app_images/spiderrecon_logo.png)

-SpiderRecon is an advanced reconnaissance tool designed to crawl websites and extract publicly available email addresses, phone numbers, and social media accounts.
+SpiderRecon is an advanced reconnaissance tool designed to crawl websites and extract publicly available information.
 It allows configurable crawling depth, ensures deduplicated results, and supports exporting findings to a file, making it suitable for OSINT research, security assessments, and contact discovery.

 <br>